Fran6nd/tui-diagdrawer/README.md

 ## Introduction

-A simple and lightweight ascii diagram editor working with ncurses.
+A minimalist and lightweight ascii diagram editor working with ncurses.<br>It features an easy interface for drawing rects, lines, arrows, text, copy-pasting...<br>
 ## Contributing

 Any contribution is appreciated to improve the software's capabilities/architecture<br>